-Almost every beer drinker in the UK will have heard about units of alcohol, but how many people know how many units are in a pint or truly understand how they may stack up over a week or month?
+Almost every beer drinker in the UK will have heard people talk about units of alcohol, but how many people know how many units are in a pint?
+How many people can say they truly understand how their alcohol consumption stacks up over a week or month?

-Units aren’t everything, but it’s certainly healthy to know how much alcohol you are consuming to understand its potential impact.
+Of course, units aren’t everything, but it’s certainly healthy to know how much alcohol you are consuming to enjoy a balanced lifestyle.

 WHAT IS AN ALCOHOLIC UNIT?

 A unit is a metric that calculates the amount of pure alcohol in a drink.
 In the UK, one unit of is equal to 10ml or 8g of pure alcohol.
 It's a little different in the US, where they deal with "standard" drinks that contain around 14 grams of alcohol.

 The reason that a single unit of alcohol is equal to 10ml in the UK is because it's the amount of alcohol that the average adult can process in an hour.
 After the hour is up, there should be little to no alcohol left in their bloodstream.

 If you want to work out how many units of alcohol are in beer, you can calculate it like this:

 Units of alcohol = (ABV X volume in ml) ÷ 1,000